 Net Lift Variations

 The third type of lift is one I call the controlling lift.
 This lift is done by catching the shot early and contacting the net shot at a high point with your racket.
-You can then hit the lift at anywhere between 45 degrees to 90 degrees (or a high lift).
+You can then hit the lift anywhere between 45 degrees to 90 degrees (or a high lift).

-The goal of a controlling lift is to take an advantageous position in a rally and setup for your own attacking shots.
-By catching the shot early and high in the front, you are giving your opponent less opportunities to recover from their previous shot and get to your next shot.
-At the same time, because you lift the shot to the back court, it can make it very tiring and challenging to hit it back consecutively.The controlling lift is one that you shouldn’t be afraid to overuse and one that you should try to use the most often.
+The goal of a controlling lift is to take an advantageous position in a rally and set up for your own attacking shots.
+By catching the birdie early and high in the front, you give your opponent fewer opportunities to recover from their previous shot and get to your next shot.
+At the same time, lifting the shuttle to the backcourt can make it very tiring and challenging to hit it back consecutively.The controlling lift is one that you shouldn’t be afraid to overuse and one that you should try to use the most often.
 Because of its nature (caught the shot early), your opponent must react quickly to be able even to return the shuttle.
 Instead, they may hit loose backdrops, drives, or clears — all of which you can find an opportunity to attack!
 In this way, you have less to worry about because they will have a much harder time hitting an attacking shot.

-Lifts are Important – Practice them!
+Net Lifts are Important – Practice them!

 Net lifts are a critical badminton technique that many players do not practice enough!
 By learning more about the different lifts and using them correctly, your front court game will become more dangerous for your opponents!
 Integrate other technique pieces of training or even multi-shuttle drills to practice and use your lifts more.